Project management (PM)

 1. Copy or submodule blueprints/disciplines/governance/pm/ alongside blueprints/sdlc/ and blueprints/pdlc/.

-2. Use PM.md to orient your team on where project governance lives relative to product strategy and software delivery.
+2. Use Project management (PM) to orient your team on where project governance lives relative to product strategy and software delivery.

 3. If you already use blueprints/sdlc/ and blueprints/pdlc/, read PM ↔ SDLC ↔ PDLC bridge to understand how the three domains interact.

-4. Choose an approach from approaches/ that fits your organizational context — or use the generic PM model from PM.md and tailor.
+4. Choose an approach from approaches/ that fits your organizational context — or use the generic PM model from Project management (PM) and tailor.

 Canonical source is this repository on main.
 See Blueprint policy — do not change casually for change rules.